Ink-redible Travel Blogger Tattoos + The Meaning Behind Them

 My travel related tattoo is my 5th tattoo which I got shortly after my 21st birthday.
 I’ve always loved travelling, as I grew up travelling with my family across the United States.
 I chose this angle because I wanted to include my home country, the United States, and a majority of the other continents.
 (Sorry Asia, once 3D tattoos are available, I’ll include you too!)
 I added the word, ‘Adventure’ above because I believe anything can be an adventure, if you so choose.
 Traveling solo to the Amazon rainforest?
 Adventure!
 Driving to a new city that’s only an hour away, during which time you somehow get lost and your GPS doesn’t work?
 Adventure!
 And yes, I have made an adventure out of getting lost: a two-hour drive with my mother to Madison, Wisconsin, during which we got lost driving there and back, and ‘losing’ our parked car in the downtown area.
 After cussing for half the trip, we definitely laugh at it now!
 Needless to say, I’ve always been up for any ‘adventure’, even if it fails miserably.
 After all, they all make for great stories later!

 (Editor’s note: Yessss, this girl gets it!
-The best part of things going wrong is the buy ativan cod.)
+The best part of things going wrong is the anecdotes you’ll be able to trot out afterwards.)

 My father is American and my mother is German.
 When I was little I once asked them what their favourite word in German is.
 I can’t remember what my mother told me, but I remember my father told me he loved the word wanderlust.
 Having the vocabulary of a seven-year-old I had no idea what the word meant.
 My father is a man of beautiful words though, so he went on to describe the word in the most poetic way, that I certainly can’t do justice to now many years later.
 He essentially told me that wanderlust is a feeling or desire, not to go anywhere in particular, but to just keep moving and experiencing the world around you.
 It’s a feeling of freedom, wonderment and adventure.
 Even then, at the age of seven, this explanation left me wide-eyed.
 It was something children feel everyday as they experience the world around them, and it’s a feeling that I want to follow me throughout adulthood.